zo0o0ot/speaker-page/content/slides/finding-your-voice/index.md

 - give your lightning talk, or just speak for 3-5 minutes about anything.
 - Speak as if you're talking to a friend.

 One of the best ways to get more comfortable speaking is to record yourself doing it.
-One way to do it is to do it and then delete the recording, and the other way is to look at the video and mute the sound.
+One way to do it is to do it and then delete the recording, but I would suggest keeping at least one recording.
 ---
 class:img-caption
 # Review your footage.